 Rule 4(f)(2) & (3) provide powerful tools to assist counsel to serve defendants abroad.
-Counsel serving under these rules should tread carefully, however.
+Counsel serving under these

 For one part, counsel should ensure that their motion or application establishes that the defendant is not located in the United States, whether the defendant is evading service and explain the efforts to locate the defendant.
 35